Quick question: Do you use Dropbox? What do you think is the secret behind the success of the behemoth?

-Referral Candy has been around for a while and they are most popular referral program software of this lot.
+Referral Candy has been around for a while (10+ years with more than 30,000 brands exploding revenue, thanks to the fact that the referral program software just works) and they are most popular referral program software of this lot.

-ReferralCandy seems to focus on helping you run referral programs for e-commerce stores but I don’t see why you can’t hack your way around it for absolutely anything else – like letting your eBook offer go viral or have people share your latest offer with their friends.
+ReferralCandy focuses on helping you run referral programs for e-commerce stores but I don’t see why you can’t hack your way around it for absolutely anything else – like letting your eBook offer go viral or have people share your latest offer with their friends.

 After you launch campaigns, ReferralCandy also has contacts, campaign performance reports, and analytics.

 I’ve written about EnticeHQ earlier and while it might not be on the level of Viral Loops or Referral Candy yet (I believe Greg –the founder – is working on a “pro” version), EnticeHQ has everything you need to get started with basic campaigns (and also a WordPress plugin to boot).

 If you are looking to start, like right now, without having to part with cash, I’d highly recommend EnticeHQ for two reasons: